Apurva0109/nd00333-capstone/starter_file/README.md

 ### Results

-The best of the automated ML run is voting ensemble with 0.97257 accuracy.
+The best of the automated ML run is the voting ensemble with 0.97257 accuracy.

 ![](automl_model/automl_experiment_screenshots/AutoML_best_model_with_no_deployment_ws.PNG)